zeyneddinoz/tubebend/README.md

 Authors: Zeyneddin Oz, Jonas Knoche, Alireza Yazdani, Bernd Engel, Kristof Van Laerhoven

 This repository contains a real-world dataset extracted from 318 tube bending processes, stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
-This dataset is designed for machine learning and signal analysis research.
-It includes: <br><be>
+This dataset is designed as a benchmark for validating and comparing the performance of machine learning and signal analysis methods.
+The dataset includes: <br><be>

 <p align="center">